 - Babies who do not pass the first screen have a second aABR screen before being referred to an audiologist (a healthcare professional who specialises in hearing) for diagnosis.

 What happens during the hearing test for babies?

-- Small sensors are placed on your baby's forehead, and below and above their ear.
+- Small sensors are placed on your baby's forehead, and below and above an ear.